narojkumar99/shopapp-android/README.md

 ![](https://github.com/rubygarage/shopapp-android/blob/master/assets/shopapp-main-screen.gif)

 ## Installation
 To install the dependencies required for an application build, ShopApp uses [Gradle](https://gradle.org).
-Connect one of the providers for an online store and install all the dependencies.
+Connect one of the providers for an online store and install all the dependencie.
 As an example, let's use Shopify.

 1. Add the following line to **app/build.gradle**:
 ```